BlackIkeEagle/blog.herecura.eu/content/blog/2020-04-23-mysql-memory-usage/index.md

 This is not an easy task since we moved to a new base platform, new kernel, new toolchain, new everything.
 So what is changed that would cause a big difference in memory usage with the same mysql configuration.
-We're using mysql everywhere, but we are using Percona mysql server.
+We're using mysql everywhere in this article, but we are using Percona mysql server.

 Could it be the kernel?
 One of the mitigations for one of the many cpu issues?
 Another config setting?